RasaHQ/financial-demo/README.md

 docker run -p 8000:8000 rasa/duckling
 ```

-Then to talk to the bot, run:
+Then to talk to the assistant, run:
 ```
 rasa shell --debug
 ```

-Note that `--debug` mode will produce a lot of output meant to help you understand how the bot is working
+Note that `--debug` mode will produce a lot of output meant to help you understand how the assistant is working
 under the hood.
-To simply talk to the bot, you can remove this flag.
+To simply talk to the assistant, you can remove this flag.

 ## Overview of the files